Suzano (NYSE:SUZ) Sees Unusually-High Trading Volume

-Shares of Suzano S.A.
-(NYSE:SUZ) saw strong trading volume on Wednesday .
-50,285 shares were traded during trading, a decline of 93% from the previous session’s volume of 733,990 shares.The stock last traded at $10.17 and had previously closed at $9.88.
+Suzano S.A.
+(NYSE:SUZ) shares saw strong trading volume on Wednesday .
+50,285 shares changed hands during trading, a decline of 93% from the previous session’s volume of 733,990 shares.The stock last traded at $10.17 and had previously closed at $9.88.

-SUZ has been the subject of a number of analyst reports.
-Morgan Stanley upgraded shares of Suzano from an “equal weight” rating to an “overweight” rating in a research report on Tuesday, August 24th.
-The Goldman Sachs Group started coverage on shares of Suzano in a research note on Wednesday, September 15th.
-They set a “sell” rating on the stock.
+A number of analysts have recently weighed in on the stock.
+Morgan Stanley raised shares of Suzano from an “equal weight” rating to an “overweight” rating in a research report on Tuesday, August 24th.
+The Goldman Sachs Group assumed coverage on shares of Suzano in a research report on Wednesday, September 15th.
+They set a “sell” rating for the company.

-Hedge funds have recently bought and sold shares of the business.
-BNP Paribas Arbitrage SA raised its holdings in shares of Suzano by 308.9% during the 1st quarter.
-BNP Paribas Arbitrage SA now owns 2,261 shares of the company’s stock worth $28,000 after acquiring an additional 1,708 shares in the last quarter.
-Qube Research & Technologies Ltd raised its holdings in Suzano by 5.2% during the 2nd quarter.
-Qube Research & Technologies Ltd now owns 43,432 shares of the company’s stock valued at $523,000 after buying an additional 2,133 shares during the period.
-Comerica Bank raised its holdings in Suzano by 3.9% during the 1st quarter.
-Comerica Bank now owns 76,576 shares of the company’s stock valued at $977,000 after buying an additional 2,862 shares during the period.
-Envestnet Asset Management Inc. raised its holdings in Suzano by 24.0% during the 1st quarter.
-Envestnet Asset Management Inc. now owns 19,071 shares of the company’s stock valued at $233,000 after buying an additional 3,696 shares during the period.
-Finally, American Century Companies Inc. raised its holdings in Suzano by 5.2% during the 2nd quarter.
-American Century Companies Inc. now owns 87,478 shares of the company’s stock valued at $1,053,000 after buying an additional 4,332 shares during the period.
-Institutional investors and hedge funds own 1.31% of the company’s stock.
+A number of institutional investors and hedge funds have recently made changes to their positions in SUZ.
+BNP Paribas Arbitrage SA lifted its stake in Suzano by 308.9% in the first quarter.
+BNP Paribas Arbitrage SA now owns 2,261 shares of the company’s stock valued at $28,000 after buying an additional 1,708 shares during the last quarter.
+Qube Research & Technologies Ltd lifted its stake in Suzano by 5.2% in the second quarter.
+Qube Research & Technologies Ltd now owns 43,432 shares of the company’s stock valued at $523,000 after buying an additional 2,133 shares during the last quarter.
+Envestnet Asset Management Inc. lifted its stake in Suzano by 24.0% in the first quarter.
+Envestnet Asset Management Inc. now owns 19,071 shares of the company’s stock valued at $233,000 after buying an additional 3,696 shares during the last quarter.
+American Century Companies Inc. lifted its stake in Suzano by 5.2% in the second quarter.
+American Century Companies Inc. now owns 87,478 shares of the company’s stock valued at $1,053,000 after buying an additional 4,332 shares during the last quarter.
+Finally, Goldman Sachs Group Inc. lifted its stake in Suzano by 18.7% in the second quarter.
+Goldman Sachs Group Inc. now owns 30,621 shares of the company’s stock valued at $369,000 after buying an additional 4,825 shares during the last quarter.
+Hedge funds and other institutional investors own 1.31% of the company’s stock.

 Suzano Company Profile (NYSE:SUZ)